emeb/E520_Firmware/README.md

 ## Installation
 1. Copy the firmware file “e520_fmw.bin” onto a FAT32 formatted SD card of 32GB or less.
-2. Turn on the E520 and insert the SD card into your E520’s Micro SD card slot.
+2. Turn off the E520 and insert the SD card into your E520’s Micro SD card slot.
-3. Navigate to the TOP→FILE→SYS SAVE menu page and save your current settings.
-4. While holding in the encoder button, cycle power on the E520.
+3. While holding in the encoder button, turn on the E520.
 When you see the blue bootloader screen.
 If your firmware file was properly copied to the SD card then you will be given the choice to install it.
-5. Select “Yes” to begin installation.
+4. Select “Yes” to begin installation.
 This will take some time but you will see progress information.
-6. After flashing completes push the encoder button to restart the system.
+5. After flashing completes push the encoder button to restart the system.